 Bossier Parish Community College is dedicated to ensuring the health and safety of all its staff, faculty, and students.
 Since the U.S. Surgeon General has identified smoking as the leading cause of premature death in the nation, and since recent medical studies indicate that long-term exposure to second-hand smoke may increase nonsmokers' risk of developing severe lung disease, Bossier Parish Community College promotes a tobacco-free environment.

-Use of all tobacco products (include but are not limited to chewing tobaccos, smoking tobaccos and e-cigarettes) is strictly prohibited in any College building.
-Smoking and use of smokeless tobacco products by employees, students, and visitors is permitted solely in designated smoking areas.
+Tobacco is defined as all tobacco—derived or containing products, including, but not limited to, cigarettes (clove, bidis, kreteks), cigars and cigarillos, pipe, hookah-smoked products, e-cigarettes, and oral tobacco (spit and spitless, also known as smokeless, dip, snus, chew, snuff, orbs, etc)—and is strictly prohibited in any College building.
+Smoking and use of tobacco products by employees, students, and visitors is permitted solely in designated smoking areas.

 In order to maintain an academic environment conducive to the well being of all students, Bossier Parish Community College prohibits visitors to the academic classroom, the student lounges, the Library, the Technology Resource Center, Testing Centers, and/or the Learning Center without prior approval from the instructor, or director of the service area, the Vice Chancellor for Academic Affairs, and/or the Vice Chancellor for Student Services.